 The steering peg is gripped from the side using a partially clenched hand.
-Available as quick release only.
+Available as quick release

 The tetra grip is controlled by placing the wrist between two adjustable supports and placing the fingers around the peg.
 Available as quick release only.